realworldocaml/book/en/classes.md

 # Classes

-Programming with objects directly is great for encapsulation, but one of the main goals of object-oriented programming is code re-use through inheritance.
+Programming with objects directly is great for encapsulation, but one of the main goals of object-oriented programming is code reuse through inheritance.
 For inheritance, we need to introduce _classes_.
 In object-oriented programming, a class is a "recipe" for creating objects.
 The recipe can be changed by adding new methods and fields,